Frobenius generation for algebraic stacks: Frobenius generation

-Note that $s$ is separated as it is morphism from a separated scheme (i.e.\ $U$ is affine) to an algebraic stack with separated diagonal.
-By base change, we know that $s^\prime$ is a separated \'{e}tale surjective morphism.
+Note that $s$ is separated as it is a morphism from a separated scheme (i.e.\ $U$ is affine) to an algebraic stack with separated diagonal.
+By base change, we know that $s^\prime$ is a separated, \'{e}tale, representable and thus quasi-affine by \cite[Proposition 3.1]{Rydh:2015}.
 As $h$ is representable by algebraic spaces, the fiber product is an algebraic space.
-Hence, \cite[Proposition 3.1]{Olsson/Starr:2003} tells us the fiber product must be a quasi-affine scheme as $s^\prime$ is quasi-affine and representable by schemes.
-By base change, $h^\prime$ is a finite \'{e}tale surjective morphism.
-So, applying \Cref{lem:bound_along_etale}, we see that
+Therefore the fiber product $V\times_\mathcal{S} U$ must be a quasi-affine scheme.
+By base change, $s^\prime$ is an \'{e}tale surjective morphism.
+Applying \Cref{lem:bound_along_etale} to $h^\prime$, we see that